sebastianromerocruz/CS122-object-oriented-programming/README.md

 | **Median Exam Score**  | 20%            |
 | **Highest Exam Score** | 25%            |

 - **Labs**: Labs are short programs assigned on the second half of nearly every lecture.
-These may be done collaboratively with other students, though each of you must turn in your own work.
-Some labs will be done during class time and must be completed by the end of class and submitted on Classes for full credit.
-Note that, if you don't finish a lab during class time, you have until 11:59pm of that same day to submit it for full credit.
+  - These may be done collaboratively with other students, though each of you must turn in your own work.
+Labs will be done during the second half of our allotted lecture time and must be completed by the end of class and submitted on Classes for full credit.
+  - You _must_ be present during lab time in order to receive credit.
+Unless previously excused, you will receive a 0 on any submitted work if you were not present.
+  - You _must_ work on lab during this allotted time.
+Work on any coursework not related to this class is strictly forbidden.
+  - It's entirely possible that you don't finish lab during the allotted time.
+As long as you finish half of it, you'll be fine.
 - **Homework**: Assigned throughout the semester, homework assignments are to be completed independently, outside class time.
 Assignments will be distributed and submitted on Classes.
 Never submit your assignment by email or on paper; only homework submitted on Classes will be accepted.
 Your grade reflects to what extent your solution is correct, both functionally and stylistically.